2021 Mansfield earthquake: Impact

 According to a geologist at the University of Melbourne, the quake produced ten seconds of strong shaking which was felt by people.
-The earthquake generated shaking lasting up to a minute at the epicenter region.
+The earthquake generated shaking lasting up to a minute at the epicentre region.

 Many residential buildings in Melbourne were evacuated due to the damage inflicted by the quake.
 Some damage was reported in many parts of Victoria.
 On Chapel Street, the earthquake collapsed the top facade of Betty's Burgers & Concrete Co., which is a brick building and left debris across the road.
 Along Brunswick Road in Fitzroy another brick building suffered a partial collapse of its facade.
 At least 46 instances of building damage to chimneys and facades were reported in the city.
 Tall residential apartments of up to 50 storeys swayed for as much as 20 seconds, triggering panic among residents.
 In Mansfield near the epicentre, there was minor damage to some buildings including a local ambulance centre.
 Power outages were reported across parts of metropolitan Melbourne.

 In the town of Mansfield, Victoria, the quake caused some minor damage to buildings, resulting in no casualties.
 At least 40 km away is a gold mine operated by Kaiser Reef.
-When the tremors began, at least 12 mining workers were present in the mine and were brought to the surface unhurt.
+When the tremors began, at least twelve mining workers were present in the mine and were brought to the surface unhurt.
 Kaiser Reef said that mining would cease temporarily while inspections were carried out.
 The company did not find any damage in the mine area.
 Another mine located 60 km away, and operated by White Rock Minerals did not find any damage to their mines after the quake.
 Nine workers under the mine were safely evacuated.

 Initially, state officials and emergency services said no casualties were caused by the earthquake, but a man in Mount Eliza, a coastal suburb in Melbourne, sustained minor injuries.
 The man was injured when construction fell on him while he was working.

 Geoscience Australia said the earthquake is the strongest to hit Victoria in 50 years.
 It is also the largest earthquake on land in the nation since a magnitude 6.0 struck the Northern Territory in 2016.